REtipster provides real estate guidance — not legal advice.

 - Getting People To Say Yes

-Wholesaling is a very different type of transaction than buying a property outright.
+Assigning a contract is a very different type of transaction than buying a property outright with a traditional closing.
 The Seller needs to know what you’re planning to do (because by itself, your Purchase Agreement doesn’t imply your intent to assign the contract, it just says that you CAN assign it… and that’s not enough guidance for the seller).

 To put it simply, there are a few key points your Seller needs to be aware of: